paran-ia/AdaLi/README.md

 # Training

 The boundary values need to be custom-modified in the config.py file.
 The following is an example of training with the AdaLi method.
 If other methods are used and no adaptive function is required, the --adaptive parameter should be removed.
-If training with a combined loss function, please turn on the --mix and --lamda parameters.
+If training with a combined loss function, please turn on the --mix and --lambda parameters.

 ## CIFAR-10